 Expanding on a Legacy of In-Space Manufacturing

-Building on its legacy of in-space manufacturing, MIS is continuing to develop space enabled manufacturing technology to manufacture other advanced, high-value materials beyond ZBLAN.
+Building on its legacy of in-space manufacturing, Redwire is continuing to develop space enabled manufacturing technology to manufacture other advanced, high-value materials beyond ZBLAN.

-MIS has developed three new space enabled manufacturing facilities for the ISS.
+Redwire has developed three new advanced manufacturing facilities for the ISS.
 Each of these facilities focuses on a specific material manufacturing process, including ceramic manufacturing, crystal manufacturing, and processing superalloys.
 These new capabilities will provide superior products to specific addressable terrestrial markets with strong potential revenue forecasts.

-The Industrial Crystal Facility (ICF), scheduled for launch to the ISS in 2021, will manufacture multi-use crystals in microgravity.
+The Industrial Crystal Facility (ICF), which launched to the ISS in February 2021, manufactures multi-use crystals in microgravity.
 Due to convection and sedimentation, these optical crystals cannot be grown effectively in a gravity-rich environment such as on Earth.
 Today’s computer processors are approaching theoretical maximum data transmission capabilities, creating a demand for more efficient data-transmitting materials such as optical crystals.

 The near-term, primary objective of these facilities will be to demonstrate that the technology operates as intended and to produce materials to be analyzed on the ground.
 The development of these new facilities and MIS Fiber enables systematic demonstration of the technology, validation of the products’ efficacy, and optimization of the facilities for commercial output within just a few years.